dogweather/forkful/content/en/arduino/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string means stripping out any instances of single (`'`) or double (`"`) quote characters that wrap the text.
-Programmers often do this to sanitize input, prepare strings for comparison, or process text data that might accidentally include quotes as part of the string content.

 ## How to:
 To remove quotes from a string in Arduino, you can loop over the characters and rebuild the string without the quote characters.
 For example: